 Assessing Waste Prevention in Developing Countries: A Simplified Framework

-A Simplified 2025 Framework Integrating Circular Economy (CE), SDGs, and ESG Principles
+A Strategic Integration of Circular Economy (CE), SDGs, and ESG Principles

 Zero Waste Index